electrovir/virmator/README.md

 `npx` is needed when the command is run directly from the terminal (not scoped within an npm script) unless the package has been globally installed (which will work just fine but I wouldn't recommend, simply because I prefer explicit dependencies).

-## available flags
+# Available flags

-### `--extendable-config`

-Not supported by all commands.
-Rather than updating the current command's relevant config file directly, commands will write an extendable config file so that the user can extend and override config values.

-### `--help`
+## `--help`

 Prints this help message.

-### `--no-write-config`

-Prevents a command from overwriting its relevant config file (if one exists, which they usually do).

-### `--silent`
+## `--silent`

 Turns off most logging.

-## available commands
+# Available commands

-### code-in-markdown
+## code-in-markdown

 Insert code snippets into markdown files.
 This uses the markdown-code-example-inserter package to expand code link comments inside of markdown files to actual markdown code blocks.
 See that package's README for more details but the basics are that you need a comment that looks like the following in your markdown file for this to do anything: `<!-- example-link: path/to/file.ts -->`

 By default this command parses all markdown files in the repo (ignoring node_modules).
 Specific markdown files can be parsed by giving virmator extra parameters.

+To check if files are up-to-date (rather than actually updating them), use the "check" sub-command.

-#### Examples
+### Examples

 -   default experience (usually all you need): `virmator code-in-markdown`
+-   checking if files are up-to-date: `virmator code-in-markdown check`
 -   override files to check to a single file: `virmator code-in-markdown only/this/one/file.md`
 -   override files to check to a group of files: `virmator code-in-markdown "only/this/dir/*.md"`

+### check

+Check that markdown files have their examples inserted and are up-to-date.

-### compile
+## compile

 compile typescript files
 Pass any extra tsc flags to this command.

-#### Examples
+### Examples

 -   no extra flags: `virmator compile`
 -   one extra flag: `virmator compile --noEmit`

+### check

+Run type checking without emitting compiled files.

-### format
+## format

 Formats source files with Prettier.

-#### operation commands:

-This is optional but if provided it must come first. write is the default.
-write: overwrites files to fix formatting.
-check: checks the formatting, does not write to files

-#### file extensions:
+### file extensions:

-If only specific file extensions should be formatted, add the "--format-files" argument to this command.
+If only specific file extensions should be formatted, add the "--file-types" argument to this command.
 All following arguments will be treated as file extensions to be formatted.
-For example, the following command will overwrite files (because write is the default operation) only if they have the extension ".md" or ".json": virmator format --format-files md json
+For example, the following command will format files only if they have the extension ".md" or ".json": virmator format --file-types md json

-#### Prettier flags:
+### Prettier flags:

-Any other arguments encountered between the operation command (if provided) and the "--format-files" marker are treated as extra arguments to Prettier and will be passed along.
+Any other arguments encountered between the operation command (if provided) and the "--file-types" marker are treated as extra arguments to Prettier and will be passed along.

-#### Examples
+### Examples

 -   checks formatting for files: `virmator format check`
--   checks formatting only for .md files: `virmator format check --format-files md`
+-   checks formatting only for .md files: `virmator format check --file-types md`
--   checks formatting only for .md and .json files: `virmator format check --format-files md json`
+-   checks formatting only for .md and .json files: `virmator format check --file-types md json`
 -   fixes formatting for files:

     ```
     virmator format
-    virmator format write
+        virmator format
     ```

 -   examples with extra Prettier flags:
     ```
     virmator format --ignore-path .prettierignore
-    virmator format write  --ignore-path .prettierignore
+        virmator format --ignore-path .prettierignore
-    virmator format write  --ignore-path .prettierignore --format-files md json
+        virmator format --ignore-path .prettierignore --file-types md json
     ```

+### check

+check formatting without overwriting files.

-### help
+## help

-Prints this help message.
+Prints this help output.

-### test

-Init everything, including package.json scripts.
-If no package.json file is found, one is created and initialized.
-Pass --force to this command to overwrite current package.json scripts.
+## init

+Initialize a repo with all virmator config files.

+## publish

+This command has not been implemented yet

-### spellcheck
+## spellcheck

 Spellcheck code with cspell.
-Any extra arguments are passed directly to cspell.
+By default this spellchecks every file in the entire repo (except for those ignored in the config file), including .dot files.
+If any arguments are passed to this command, the default cspell args that this command applies are ignored, you'll have to supply them via your args.

-### test
+## test

-Test all .test.ts files with jest.
-By default this command tests all .test.ts files in the current directory that are not .type.test.ts files.
-To override this behavior, pass in a custom config file with Jest's --config argument.
-The default Jest config file can be extended by importing it with "import {virmatorJestConfig} from 'virmator'".
-All other Jest inputs are also valid.
+Test all .test.ts files with Mocha and Chai.
+By default this command tests all ".test.ts" files in the current directory (recursively) that are not ".type.test.ts" files.
+To override this behavior, override the "spec" property in .mocharc.js.

+This command is meant to run Node.js tests.
+For running web-based testing, see the test-web command.

+Note that the below single file examples only work because the base Mocha config from virmator is setup to handle them.
+(So if you don't use that config, the examples may not work properly.)

-#### Examples
+### Examples

--   `virmator test ./path/to/single/file.js`
--   `virmator test "./**/single-file.js"`
+-   Test all .test.ts and .test.tsx files: `virmator test`
--   `virmator test "./dist/**/!(*.type).test.js"`
+-   Test a single file: `virmator test ./path/to/single/file.js`

-### update-all-configs

-Update all config files.
-This command accepts a list of config file keys as arguments.
-If no arguments are given, this command copies all config files.

-#### list of possible arguments:

-Cspell
-JestConfig
-JestSetup
-PackageJson
-Prettier
-PrettierIgnore
-TsConfig
-GitAttributes
-GitHubActionsTaggedRelease
-GitHubActionsTest
-GitIgnore
-NpmIgnore
-VsCodeSettings

-#### Examples

--   update all config files: `virmator update-all-configs`
--   update only Cspell and GitIgnore files: `virmator update-all-configs Cspell GitIgnore`
+-   Test multiple files: `virmator test "./**/single-file.js"`

-### update-bare-configs

-Update config files that aren't used in any virmator commands, like GitHub actions tests or VS Code Settings.
-This command accepts a list of bare config file keys as arguments.
-If no arguments are given, this command copies all the bare config files.

-#### list of possible arguments:

-GitAttributes
-GitHubActionsTaggedRelease
-GitHubActionsTest
-GitIgnore
-NpmIgnore
-VsCodeSettings
+## test-web

+Runs tests within browsers rather than inside of Node.js.
+Test files fed into this command cannot be mixed with test files run by the "virmator test" command, as the run-time environment is quite different (Node.js vs browser).
+However, just like the test command, this command will all ".test.ts" files in the current directory (recursively) that are not ".type.test.ts" files.
+To override this behavior, override the "files" property in web-test-runner.config.mjs.

+By default this command runs all tests three times: in Chromium (Chrome), Firefox, and Webkit (Safari) using playwright.

-#### Examples
+### Examples

--   update all bare config files: `virmator update-bare-configs`
--   update only GitIgnore and NpmIgnore files: `virmator update-bare-configs GitIgnore NpmIgnore,`
+-   Test all .test.ts and .test.tsx files: `virmator test-web`
+-   Test a specific file: `virmator test-web path/to/file.test.ts`

+## update-configs

+This command has not been implemented yet

+## vite

+This command has not been implemented yet